lobehub/lobe-chat/README.md

 LobeChat provides Self-Hosted Version with Vercel and [Docker Image][docker-release-link].
 This allows you to deploy your own chatbot within a few minutes without any prior knowledge.

-### `A` Deploying with Vercel, Zeabur or Sealos
+### `A` Deploying with Vercel, Zeabur, Sealos, or RepoCloud

-If you want to deploy this service yourself on either Vercel or Zeabur, you can follow these steps:
+If you want to deploy this service yourself on either Vercel, Zeabur, Sealos, or RepoCloud you can follow these steps:

 - Prepare your [OpenAI API Key](https://platform.openai.com/account/api-keys).
 - Click the button below to start deployment: Log in directly with your GitHub account, and remember to fill in the `OPENAI_API_KEY`(required) and `ACCESS_CODE` (recommended) on the environment variable section.